amazon-connect/amazon-connect-streams/Documentation.md

     ringtone audio that is played when a call is incoming.
   * `ringtoneUrl`: If the ringtone is not disabled, this allows for overriding the ringtone with any browser-supported audio file accessible by the user.
-  * `disableEchoCancellation`: This option allows you to initialize a custom or embedded CCP with echo cancellation disabled.
+  * `disableEchoCancellation`: This option is only applicable in Chrome and allows you to initialize a custom or embedded CCP with echo cancellation disabled.
+Setting this to `true` will disable **ALL** audio processing done by Chrome including Auto Gain Control.
+    * Please see this link https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/improve-call-quality-on-agent-workstations-in-amazon-connect-contact-centers.html for possible alternative options in approving auto quality.
 * `pageOptions`: This object is optional and allows you to configure which configuration sections are displayed in the settings tab.
   * `enableAudioDeviceSettings`: If `true`, the settings tab will display a section for configuring audio input and output devices for the agent's local machine.
 If `false`, or if `pageOptions` is not provided, the agent will not be able to change audio device settings from the settings tab. will not be